walkoffcyber/WALKOFF/docs/workflow.rst

 Trigger
 ~~~~~~~
 	Actions can wait on Triggers to fire before executing.
-To use one, select the "Builtin" app in the app bar.
-Either double click or drag the "Trigger" action to the workflow space.
+To use one, select the ``Builtin`` app in the app bar.
+Either double click or drag the ``Trigger`` action to the workflow space.
 Fill out the appropriate arguments and connect the components as you would any other action.
 In order to use a trigger, you will need to grab the execution id found on the right side of the page and deliver an api call to /trigger as well as everything else need for a basic api call.
 Trigger api calls can be found at
 	:ref:`api_gateway`.

 Condition